-Pay equity is core to our values at Akamai.
-We are committed to fostering an inclusive workforce that welcomes diversity and we have strived to design our compensation systems to be fair and equitable for all employees globally.
-Because this is a human process, it's essential for us to ensure that we're meeting our intended outcomes.
-Since signing the White House Equal Pay Pledge in 2016, we have committed to monitoring our pay practices and making adjustments when we deem it advisable.
-Akamai conducts biennial internal pay equity analyses (with the assistance of a nationally recognized outside consultant), which include gender globally, and race and gender in the United States.
-We completed our most recent pay equity analysis in 2023.
+We are strongly committed to fostering an inclusive workforce that welcomes diversity and embraces fair and equitable pay.
+As a signatory to the White House Equal Pay Pledge, we are committed to monitoring our pay practices regularly and making adjustments, as necessary, to deliver on this pledge.
+We currently conduct bi-annual internal pay equity analyses (with the assistance of a nationally-recognized outside consultant), covering gender globally and race and gender in the United States.
+We take action to remedy identified discrepancies as appropriate.